claudioverdun/claudioverdun.github.io/_news/announcement_7.md

 related_posts: false
 ---

-Our policy brief about AI, arbitrariness and algorithmic leviathans got accepted at the [G20 Summit 2024](https://www.t20brasil.org/en).
+Our policy brief about AI, arbitrariness, and algorithmic leviathans got accepted at the [2024 G20 Summit](https://www.t20brasil.org/en).